Azure/azure-remote-rendering-asset-tool/.pipelines/testchecklist.md

 - Wait for the conversion to end
 - If it succeeds the icon and the status would reflect completed/failed status.
 - The time on the conversion should stop running and will indicate the total conversion time.
-- On success/failure a label below the advanced options should display the result ("finished successfully" or and error message)
+- On success/failure a label below the advanced options should display the result ("finished successfully" or an error message)
 - When no conversion are running anymore -> the conversion counter should disappear from the status bar

 ### Conversion options